Federation Pavilion: Description

 The pavilion is much altered from its original 1901 appearance, with most of its ornate features gone.
 These include the arches and grouped Ionic columns, the entablature, the Commonwealth Coat of Arms, lion head keystones and the roof with its shingle motif and finial.
 Though it retains the general form of the original, the pavilion is now a much plainer structure.
 It is not elevated as it was in 1901, but rests on a slab of concrete level with the surrounding ground.
 The pillars supporting the dome are plain timber posts which formed the core of the original Ionic columns.
 The arches resting on the pillars have been replaced with a series of vertical timber battens.
 It is not clear how much of the original fabric remains.

-The pavilion was reported to be well maintained and in good condition as at 14 February 2007.
+The pavilion was reported to be well maintained and in good condition as of 14 February 2007.

 Heritage listing

 The pavilion structure is significant as the timber frame of the pavilion that was used as the site for the swearing in of the first Governor General of Australia, Lord Hopetoun, the first prime Minister, Edmund Barton, and the first Cabinet at the official inauguration of federation in Centennial Park, Sydney, on 1 January 1901.

 The structure is highly valued by the community for its symbolic and cultural associations as the focal point of the official ceremony to inaugurate the Commonwealth of Australia on 1 January 1901.

 The structure is significant for its association with important figures in Australia's history, particularly those involved in the federation of the Australian colonies and the formation of the Commonwealth of Australia.
 Pre-eminent among these figures are Edmund Barton, the first Prime Minister, and Lord Hopetoun, the first Governor General.

 The pavilion was moved (the shell of the rotunda) to Cabarita Park in 1903.

 Federation Pavilion, Cabarita Park was listed on the New South Wales State Heritage Register on 22 December 2000.